 - Assisted Living is the Same as a Nursing Home

-Nursing homes primarily focus on providing medical care, but assisted living facilities promote an active and engaging lifestyle, allowing residents to maintain their individuality and enhance their quality of life.
+Nursing homes primarily focus on providing medical care, but assisted living facilities promote an active and engaging lifestyle, allowing residents to maintain their individuality and enhance their quality of life with an array of amenities and social opportunities that encourage companionship and community involvement.

 - Assisted Living is Too Expensive